Madonna della Misericordia

 A Venetian Icon

 I stumbled upon the Madonna della Misericordia in Carmel on a sunny December morning in 2003.
-The Mother of Mercy was sitting on a coffee table at Brinton's.
-As I left the store with a couple of Christmas ornaments in my hands, I was compelled to come back and take her home.
-I didn't know her name, I wasn't even sure she was the Madonna, but I was drawn to her beauty and the aura of tranquil protection it radiates; according to the saleswoman it was, perhaps, the Madonna of the Streets, as the people gathered under the folds of her cloak may suggest.
-A sticker placed at the bottom of the base revealed her true name: Mother of Mercy.
+She was standing on a coffee table at Brinton's, a beautiful store now defunct.
+As I was leaving the store with a couple of Christmas ornaments in my hands, I was compelled by a strange force to go back and take her home.
+I didn't know her name, I wasn't even sure she was the Madonna, but I was drawn to her beauty and the aura of tranquil protection she radiated.
+According to the saleswoman she was, perhaps, the Madonna of the Streets, as the people gathered under the folds of her cloak suggested.
+A sticker placed at the bottom of the base revealed her name: Mother of Mercy.

-I then realized that I had seen and photographed similar images all over Venice but hadn't noticed her.
+Later I realized that I had seen and photographed similar images all over the streets of Venice but hadn't noticed her.
 My next trip to Venice in September 2004 was in search of the Madonna della Misericordia.
 A pursuit that continues until now.

-I know of 28 Madonna della Misericordia scattered all over Venice; a few are in churches and museums, tucked away from general view, but most are not; they are in the streets of Venice offering protection to passerbys as they have been doing for centuries; all we have to do is lift our eyes.
+I know of thirty-two representations of the Madonna della Misericordia scattered all over Venice; a few are in churches and museums, tucked away from general view, but most are not; they are in the streets of Venice offering protection to passersby as they have been doing for centuries; all we have to do is lift our eyes.

 Curiously, the locations on the map seem to delineate the contour of Mary's cloak, with her head at the Scuola Vecchia della Misericordia, where she once reigned over the main portal and where only a scar remains now.
 The relief was taken to London and placed at the Victoria and Albert Museum, where it can be admired today.